Cabinetry Intensive

 7-Week Spring Intensive | May 3 - June 19

 HatchSpace is pleased to launch a 7-week, full-time, 300-hour intensive program in cabinetmaking beginning in the spring of 2026.
 Our intensive program is hands-on, skill-focused, and designed for individuals interested in custom cabinetmaking or related woodworking careers.
 Over the course of the program, students will gain a range of skills from the use of foundational stationary woodshop machines, to sourcing lumber and sheet goods, to an introduction to cabinet design and how global markets, economic trends and new technologies are impacting the work of today’s cabinetmakers.
-Utilizing HatchSpace’s digital fabrication studio, students will learn the basics of reading technical drawings and be introduced to CAD (computer aided design) software, as well as gain introductory hands-on experience utilizing CNC machines.
+Utilizing HatchSpace’s digital fabrication studio, students will learn the basics of reading technical drawings and complete an introductory course to SketchUp, a CAD (computer aided design) software, as well as gain introductory hands-on experience utilizing CNC machines.

 Over the course of the program, students will develop the skills to design and build custom kitchens, vanities, closets, and other built-ins.
 Students leave with the skills needed to secure entry level cabinet shop positions, pursue further training and/or apprenticeship programs, and/or launch one’s own small business.